21 picks

 Brunson’s Pub

-A Northeast pub doing one of the best straightforward bar burgers in the metro.
+A Payne Avenue pub on the East Side of St. Paul doing one of the best straightforward bar burgers in the metro.
 Smashed-style on a soft bun, no overengineering, draft list that goes deep on local.
 The kind of room where you arrive at six and leave at ten.

 Red Cow